matveynator/chicha-tcp-proxy/README.md

 # **Chicha TCP Proxy**

 ## **Overview**
 Chicha TCP Proxy is a lightweight and efficient TCP proxy tool.
-It is designed for simple and reliable TCP traffic forwarding between local and remote ports.
-The proxy supports multi-core processing for high performance and includes features like daily log rotation with compression.
+It forwards traffic between specified local and remote ports and supports log rotation with compression.
+It is available for a wide range of operating systems and architectures.

 ---